Bunjin/Rouleth/README.md

    If you want to update the balances to the last state (otherwise they are automatically updated after each invest or withdraw), you can use the function manualUpdateBalances in Mist.

+   The casino should be profitable in the long run (with 99% confidence).
+The maximum bet allowed has been computed through statistical analysis to yield high confidence in the long run survival of the casino.
+The maximum bet is always smaller than the current payroll of the casino * 35 (max pay multiplier) * 200 (statistical sample size that allows to have  enough confidence in survival).

    At start there is a limit of 50 investors (can be changed via settings up to 150) If there is no open position and you want to invest, you can try to buyout a current investor.